jaggarwal20/School_District_Analysis/README.md

 <a name="Challenges"></a>
 ## Challenges

 The instructions for setting up the files was very confusing and it was difficult to submit the proper items.
 I completed the challenge, but I do not believe the proper format is turned with the combination of the code.
-It could be helpful to incorporate these steps throughout rather than only providing instructions for how the assignment should be submitted at the veyr top.
+It could be helpful to incorporate these steps throughout rather than only providing instructions for how the assignment should be submitted at the very top.